torkelicious/nexus-no-wait-pp/README.md

 using your scriptmanager of choice
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Download from Nexusmods.com without wait and redirect (Manual/Vortex/MO2/NMM), Tweaked with extra features.
+Download from Nexusmods.com without wait (Manual/Vortex/MO2/NMM), Tweaked with extra features.

 # Nexus No Wait ++